prachet283/ML-Project-22-Regression-Projects-WebApp/README.md

 - XGBoost Regressor: Known for its high performance.

 ### Car Price Prediction
-- Logistic Regression: Interpretable and performs well with classification.
+- Linear Regression: Simple and interpretable.
-- XGBoost: Boosting algorithm known for high performance.
+- Random Forest Regressor: Effective for high-dimensional data.
-- K-Nearest Neighbour: Simple algorithm that works well with small datasets.
+- XGBoost Regressor: Known for its high performance.

 ### Gold Price Prediction
 - Logistic Regression: Interpretable and performs well with classification.